 The age we live in is filled with mass surveillance and perpetrators lurking around to harvest and share your information.
 Almost every popular search engine wants a piece of your online presence by tracking and retaining logs.

-Which is why start using these private search engines to keep your own searches secure and safe online; test each search engine before using them.
+Which is why you should start using these best private search engines to keep your own searches secure and safe online; test each search engine before using them.